ryan5541/Wheel-of-Fortune/README.md

 # Wheel-of-Fortune

-For the full experience, please install playsound 1.2.2.
+For the full experience, please install the playsound library, version 1.2.2.
 This can be done by typing in

 pip install playsound==1.2.2

 in the command prompt.
 The reason we need this particular version is because there's an issue with the current version in regards to file reading.
-How
+However, I've programmed it so that the program will run even without this library.

 The sound effects were taken from this video: https://www.youtube.com/watch?v=5YECHrV_W3I